 - Allergic reactions

 People with COPD may be able to safely consume small quantities of alcohol.
-Some research shows that people who drink alcohol in moderation are less likely to develop COPD symptoms compared to people who do not drink any alcohol.
+Some research shows that people who drink alcohol in moderation are less likely to develop COPD or COPD symptoms than people who do not drink alcohol.

 While small quantities of alcohol may be safe, heavy drinking can make COPD symptoms worse.
 One study found that among COPD patients who were discharged from the hospital, those who struggled with alcoholism were more likely to require readmission to the hospital within 30 days.
 Alcohol abuse could exacerbate COPD symptoms to the point that hospitalization is necessary.